Suzie1/Suzie1/README.md

 Hi 👋 My name is Suzie
 ================================

-Creative AI-based Solutions for Artists, Designers, and Animators
+Creative AI-Based Solutions for Artists, Designers, and Animators
 -------------------------------
 I'm a Python developer with a passion for building nodes and workflows using ComfyUI.
 I'm currently self-employed, working as a freelance consultant.

 🌍 I'm based in Portugal

-✉️ You can contact me on Discord at https://discord.gg/QBCsP7Y7pZ
+✉️ You can contact me on Discord at [AI Revolution](https://discord.gg/QBCsP7Y7pZ)

 🚀 I'm currently working on Comfyroll Studio